Q: What are some of SSDP’s recent accomplishments?

 Q: OK.
 Drug policy.
 Got it.
 So what’s next?

 A: Start organizing!
-Our resources page has plenty of materials to get you started.
-And regional outreach coordinators, Drew and Devon, are available to guide you through the process of starting a chapter.
-If you haven’t contacted your regional coordinator yet, please do so here.
-If you are a student outside of the United States, you can contact our international organizer, Zara, here.
+Our resources page has plenty of materials to get you started, and Regional Outreach Coordinators, Scott and Jake, are available to guide you through the process of starting a chapter.
+If you haven’t contacted your regional outreach coordinator yet, please do so here.
+If you are a student outside of the United States, you can contact our international organizer, Jake, here.

 We look forward to hearing from you soon!